A FREE back to school checklist for parents to help cover all the obvious and obscure things that need to be done before your kids head back to class!

 Not to mention the whole "you can't wear flip flops all year so which shoes still fit" discussion.

-So today we have not one but TWO awesome free printable checklists to help you get organized and start the school year off right along with organizing tips & affiliate links to some of our favorite items!
+So today we have not one but TWO awesome free printable back to school checklists to help you get organized and start the school year off right!

 The Ultimate Back to School Checklist